cdklabs/cdk-ssm-documents/API.md

 - *Type:* <a href="#cdk-ssm-documents.IStringVariable">IStringVariable</a>

+Must use one and only one of source or sourceRegion.

 The location where Systems Manager copies the SSM Agent version to install.
 You can't change this location.

 ---